-This FRC meeting will be held in conjunction with the U.S.-Mexico Border Health Commission's conference "Power of Collaboration" and will focus on U.S.-Mexico Border efforts, as well as the Federal Green Challenge, environmental health and addressing the drought.
+This FRC meeting was held in conjunction with the U.S.-Mexico Border Health Commission's conference "Power of Collaboration" and focused on U.S.-Mexico Border efforts, as well as the Federal Green Challenge, environmental health and addressing the drought.

 Honolulu, HI, September 9

-This meeting would be held in conjunction with the U.S. Coral Reef Task Force in Maui held September 10-12.
-Following up from the April FRC meeting in Honolulu, this meeting would discuss unique challenges and opportunities to HI and the Pacific Islands, such as addressing climate change impacts.
+This meeting was held in conjunction with the U.S. Coral Reef Task Force.
+Following up from the April FRC meeting in Honolulu, this meeting discussed unique challenges and opportunities to HI and the Pacific Islands, such as addressing climate change impacts.

 The FRC is comprised of senior leadership from the following federal departments and agencies: